fbpx

 Understanding the Monastic Robes of Buddhism

 Asia is a treasure trove of unique cultures, preserved traditions, and vibrant colors.
-From the intricate thangka paintings in Bhutan to Vietnam’s brightly-lit lanterns, everywhere you turn, your eyes are delighted with rich hues.
+From Bhutan’s intricate thangka paintings to the brightly-lit lanterns you’ll see on our Vietnam tours, everywhere you turn, your eyes are delighted with rich hues.
 The monks and nuns are often the most colorfully-dressed in their eye-catching robes.
 Depending on the country and type of Buddhism practiced there, you will see different attire.
 This is just a basic guide, as there are many subtle variations in styles between the different schools of Buddhism and individual temples.
 Interestingly, monks’ robes used to be made from discarded rags that no one wanted.
 They were boiled in dye to clean them and then stitched together.
 That is no longer the case, but they must be made of natural fibers—wool, silk, or plant fibers.

 Cambodia monksThe Saffron Robe

-In Bhutan and Nepal, both monks and nuns generally wear only maroon robes, with some variation of red.
+On our Nepal and Bhutan hiking tours, you’ll find both monks and nuns generally wear only maroon robes, with some variation of red.
 Both countries practice Buddhism that is closely-related to Tibetan Buddhism.
 Since these countries are in the mountains, an undershirt with cap sleeves is an added layer to keep warm and may sometimes be saffron instead of red.
 Then come the upper and lower robes, completed by a shawl often draped over just one arm.
 Monks in this region generally don’t participate in almsgiving.

 Japanese monkThe Black Robe

-If you were to travel to Japan, you’d find monks typically wear a white kimono under a pleated outer robe that is usually black and long-sleeved (though there are variations).
+If you were to travel on one of our Japan guided tours, you’d find monks typically wear a white kimono under a pleated outer robe that is usually black and long-sleeved (though there are variations).
 This is topped off with a bright yellow shawl called a kashaya, which is wrapped over one shoulder.
-Zen monks, however, where a smaller yellow “bib” to represent the kashaya, instead of the full shawl.
+Zen monks, however, were a smaller yellow “bib” to represent the kashaya, instead of the full shawl.
 While collecting alms, Japanese monks wear a straw hat that partly covers the face so that neither the monk nor the almsgiver can see each other.

 Questions?